Walking

 rubber soles.

-you select, it should have arch supports and should elevate the heel one-half
+select, it should have arch supports and should elevate the heel one-half to

-uppers made of materials that "breathe," such as leather or nylon
+made of materials that "breathe," such as leather or nylon mesh.

-rest of your attire.
-As a general rule, you will want to wear lighter clothing
+of your attire.
+As a general rule, you will want to wear lighter clothing than

-better to wear several layers of light clothing than one or two heavy layers.
+wear several layers of light clothing than one or two heavy layers.
+The extra

-The extra layers help trap heat, and they are easy to shed if you get too warm.
+layers help trap heat, and they are easy to shed if you get too warm.
+A wool

-A wool watch cap or ski cap also will help trap body heat and provide
+watch cap or ski cap also will help trap body heat and provide protection for

 Walking Poses Few Health